cookiesncream716/helloWorld2/README.md

 ### STAGE 3 - Display "Hello World" after the button is clicked

-* Since the greeting is not supposed to appear until after the button is clicked, it needs to be made invisible.
-This is done by giving the visible property a value of false.
+1. Because the greeting is not supposed to appear until after the button is clicked, it needs to be made invisible.
+Give the visible property of greeting a value of false.

 ```
 greeting.visible = false
 ```

-* A button needs to be created using the Button property.
+2. A button needs to be created using the [Button](https://github.com/Tixit/Gem.js#button) property.
 Since there is only one button, it does not need a label to distinguish it from other buttons.

 ```
 var button = Gem.Button('click me')
 ```

-* Then add it to box.
+3. Add button to box.

 ```
 var box = Gem.Block(‘box’, greeting, button)
 ```

-* Give the button some style if desired.
+4. (optional) Give the button some style if desired.
 It can just be added after the $greeting.
 Just be sure to separate it with a comma.

 ```
 Button: {